wp-plugins/sinm-nice-tab/readme.txt

 For basic usage

+**Great News**

+<pre>Video tutorial is coming soon about how to use this plugin even how to use my more feature included premium plugin here</pre>

 <pre> 1.
 When you install this plugin then you will get a menu, the menu name is awesome tabs.</pre>

 <pre> 2.
 Add your new tab from your admin menu.</pre>